 Email editor, free email templates, and email flows

-To quickly start your campaign, you can use one of the more than 60 free email newsletter templates that MailerLite gives you in the Pro plan.
+To quickly start your campaign, you can use one of the more than 60 free email newsletter templates that MailerLite gives you in the paid plan.
 There is a lot of variety, and templates have modern and mobile responsive designs.
 It’s easy to quickly build a beautiful email.

 If you want to create your own template, no problem.
 Your business is unique, dammit! 😀 Most will start with the drag and drop email editor, but you can also import custom HTML.
 Once made, you can re-use previous emails as an email template for your next campaigns.